maxitect/blog/public/posts/from-patterns-to-production-developer-workshops-on-building-multi-agent-ai-systems-with-langgraph.md

 Imagine the supervisor-agent pattern coordinating specialists that can:

 - Access company databases through MCP connections
-- File actual tax returns through government APIs
+- File actual company and tax documents through government APIs
 - Process real invoices and update accounting systems
 - Generate and deploy code to production environments
 - Monitor system health and respond to alerts